ket6395/STM32-EVENT-TRIGGERED-FAULT-DETECTION/README.md

-# STM32-Based Event-Triggered Real-Time Monitoring and Fault Detection System
+## Event-Triggered Real-Time Monitoring and Fault Detection System using STM32

 ## Overview

 This project demonstrates the design, simulation, and embedded implementation of an Event-Triggered Monitoring and Fault Detection System.
-The workflow begins with MATLAB-based validation of an event-triggered control strategy and is then deployed on an STM32F412ZG microcontroller using Embedded C.
+The workflow begins with MATLAB-based validation of an event-triggered monitoring strategy and is subsequently deployed on an STM32F412ZG microcontroller using Embedded C.

-Unlike conventional periodic execution, computations are performed only when significant changes occur, reducing unnecessary processing while maintaining system performance.
+Unlike conventional periodic execution, computations are performed only when significant changes occur, reducing unnecessary processing while maintaining monitoring and fault detection performance.

 ---